About Tom Duckett

 Tom Duckett is a Professor of Computer Science at the University of Lincoln, UK, where he also leads the Lincoln Centre for Autonomous Systems.
-His research interests include autonomous robots, artificial intelligence and machine perception, with applications including agri-food and assistive technologies.
+His research interests include autonomous robots, artificial intelligence and machine perception, with applications including agri-food and service robotics.
 He worked previously at the Centre for Applied Autonomous Sensor Systems, Örebro University, Sweden, where he led the Learning Systems Laboratory.
 He obtained his PhD in the AI Group at the University of Manchester, UK.
 Prior to becoming an academic, he worked for several years as a programmer, developing and supporting software solutions for the fresh food industry.
-Tom has co-authored over 100 scientific publications (h-index: 34, Google Scholar) and held peer-reviewed grants worth over £1.5 million at the University of Lincoln.
+Tom has co-authored over 120 scientific publications (h-index: 37, Google Scholar) and held peer-reviewed grants worth over £3 million at the University of Lincoln.

 Director of the Lincoln Centre for Autonomous Systems Research (L-CAS).